Eldaghshy/No_appointment_investigation/README.md

   b)To look for a relationship or a correlation between each variable and patient not showing up to their appointments.
 (2D visualization)

 3- Conclusion where I present the result of this investigation along with the limitations and diffculties I faced during investigating
-    =to let the viewer have more clear understanding of the nature of this investigation and its conclusion.
+    to let the viewer have more clear understanding of the nature of this investigation and its conclusion.